 Premenstrual Dysphoric Disorder (PMDD)

-There have been studies showing that Vitex is effective at reducing the physical symptoms of premenstrual dysphoric disorder (PMDD).
+There have been studies showing that Vitex is effective in reducing the physical symptoms of premenstrual dysphoric disorder (PMDD).

 Infertility in women

 Vitex has been used for thousands of years as a natural fertility treatment in Greece, Italy, and many other regions of the world.
-It is thought to improve fertility because of its effect on prolactin levels.
+Traditionally, women would take it as a tea, but more recently it’s more commonly taken in a capsule or as an extract, alongside other supportive herbs.

 Some women who struggle to get pregnant have what is called a luteal phase defect, a condition in which the second half of the menstrual cycle is too short.
 This can be related to abnormally high levels of prolactin and low levels of progesterone.
 Since vitex is effective at reducing prolactin in the body, and balancing estrogen and progesterone, it can support a regular cycle.